HerbGardening.com, your source for herb growing information!

 Growing Cultures

-Outdoors, containers, hydroponics.
+Outdoors, in containers, and hydroponics.

 Plant Height

-Oregano plants grow to a height of 12 to 18 inches (30 - 45cm).
+Oregano usually grows to a height of 12 to 18 inches (30 - 45cm).

 Plant Spacing

-Oregano plants should be spaced 12 to 15 inches (30 - 38cm) apart.
+Oregano plants should be spaced between 12 and 15 inches (30 and 38 cm) apart.

 Preferred pH Range